(updated 4/7/20 with revised preprint and publication information)

 So late last week, the folks at the BioBE Center at the University of Oregon contacted us wanting to write a review of built environment considerations related to the 2019 Novel Coronavirus (COVID-19) outbreak.
 We worked furiously on it for a couple of days and through the weekend.

 Submitted to Nature Communications yesterday and to We wanted to get it out there ASAP… both for the information and to spare people working on similar project any duplicated effort.
 As those links become available, I will post them here.
 Nature Communications said they don’t accept unsolicited reviews so we submitted to mSystems where it was accepted on 3/19/20.
-We also submitted a revised preprint which went live on the same day. bioRxiv this morning preprints.org a couple of days later.
+We also submitted a revised preprint which went live on the same day.
+The final mSystems version of the publication can be found here. bioRxiv this morning preprints.org a couple of days later.
 It’s under review at Nature both places, but

 The paper is called “2019 Novel Coronavirus (COVID-19) Outbreak: A Review of the Current Literature and Built Environment (BE) Considerations to Reduce Transmission” The Abstract is below and the draft PDF is here.
 The link to the (revised) preprint is here.